mrchrisneal/shellshack/README.md

 Comes with an updater of sorts.

 ## Important Notes
+**RUN THESE SCRIPTS AT YOUR OWN RISK.** This provided collection of scripts is for informational and educational purposes only, without any warranties or guarantees.
+We do not ensure the safety or security of the scripts, and usage is at your own risk.
+We are not liable for any damages or legal compliance issues arising from their use.

+## Scripts Need Additional Setup
 Some scripts come bundled with a `prefs_template` file.
 These scripts need additional setup before they will run.

 Make a copy of this file, call it `prefs` (without the `_template` part) and place it in the same directory, then edit the variables inside the file to your liking.
 Hopefully the variables are somewhat self-explanatory.